cc32d9/eosaccwatch/README.md

 that is not rreated as spam by recipients.
 The general recommendations are as follows:

-* The server's IPv4 and IPv6 addresses need reverse DNS record, and this record should not contain any keywords like ppp, adsl, docsis, dynamic.
+* The server's IPv4 and IPv6 addresses need reverse DNS records, and these records should not contain any keywords like ppp, adsl, docsis, dynamic.

 * The sender's email address should have a valid domain name.
 The best